Naps Of The Day - How To Choose Value Selections

 There are plenty of alternative staking plans that punters may consider using,

-But the most important point to remember is that if the publicised returns through using the plan appear to good to be true, then the plan probably rates as a high risk strategy,
+But the most important point to remember is that if the publicised returns through using the plan appear too good to be true, then the plan probably rates as a high-risk strategy,

 This may jeopardise the betting bank if a set of results go against the punter.

-Chance Once again, many punters select their naps based on the misguided impression that their flagship bet of the day should be the selection which has the best chance of winning and will often nap their shortest priced selection,.
+Once again, many punters select their naps based on the misguided impression that their flagship bet of the day should be the selection which has the best chance of winning and will often nap their shortest-priced selection.

 They believe that they should strive for a high strike rate with their flagship bet of the day.

-They will therefore nap and often place their largest bet of the day on a selection which may not warrant a bet if the odds available are shorter than the chance of the selection winning the event, or if the selection does offer value, it may not be the best value selection of the day.
+Therefore, they will nap and often place their largest bet of the day on a selection that may not warrant a bet if the odds available are shorter than the chance of the selection winning the event, or if the selection does offer value, it may not be the best value selection of the day.

-A cursory look at the Racing Post Horse Racing Naps table will invariably show that the most successful tipsters in this competition tend to have a much lower strike rate than their more prolific rivals, but by tipping value selections they record a bigger level stake profit over the duration of the competition.
+A cursory look at the Racing Post Horse Racing Naps table will invariably show that the most successful tipsters in this competition tend to have a much lower strike rate than their more prolific rivals.

-Perhaps there is an element of luck involved in individual cases, but the weight of evidence suggests that over a prolonged period of time, value seekers who also employ a structured staking plan will outperform punters who concentrate on achieving a high strike rate, but take little or no account of whether their selections warrant a bet and who employ a random staking plan for their wagers.
+Perhaps there is an element of luck involved in individual cases; but the weight of evidence suggests that over a prolonged period, value seekers who also employ a structured staking plan will outperform punters who concentrate on achieving a high strike rate but take little or no account of whether their selections warrant a bet and who employ a random staking plan for their wagers.

 A Short Case Study

-A consultant was therefore added to the team who was in my view a mathematical genius and at the end of the week on the Friday, the whole team including our new recruit went out to the local Public House for a quick drink after work, which was the regular custom for the team.
+Therefore, a consultant who was, in my view, a mathematical genius was added to the team.
+At the end of the week, on Friday, the whole team, including our new recruit, went out to the local Public House for a quick drink after work, which was the regular custom for the team.

 All of the regular members of the project team were devoted sports fans who especially enjoyed betting on horse racing, so the conversation during our Friday evening drinking sessions tended to gravitate to which horses we thought would win the following day.

-This proved to be a very enjoyable end to the working week, but we were a little concerned that our new recruit, who I must point out was a young lady, with no interest in horse racing would take to our Friday evening ritual
+This proved to be a delightful end to the working week, but we were a little concerned that our new recruit, who I must point out was a young lady with no interest in horse racing, would take to our Friday evening ritual.

 She told us to continue to discuss horse racing, as she found the topic interesting.

-Our only stipulation being that she should explain the reasoning for her bets for the following Saturday during the Friday evening drinking sessions.
+Our only stipulation is that she explains the reasoning behind her bets for the following Saturday during the Friday evening drinking sessions.

-The following Friday, our new colleague joined us for a drink armed with copies of various weekly horse racing publications, plus the Evening Standard which covered the following day's racing and provided a betting forecast for each race on Saturday and information of the current odds for the main events which she had collected from local bookmakers prior to joining us in the Pub.
+The following Friday, our new colleague joined us for a drink armed with copies of various weekly horse racing publications,+ the Evening Standard, which covered the following day's racing and forecast odds.

-She then presented to us a list of horses that the tipsters had selected for the races on Saturday and explained using probability tables and the odds that were currently available, which of the tipsters selections warranted a bet and through use of the Kelly Criterion the size of bet that she would be placing on each selection.
+She explained, using probability tables and the currently available odds, which of the tipsters' selections warranted a bet and, using the Kelly Criterion, the bet size that she would place on each selection.

-She made a small profit on the first Saturday, but after a month the initial £100 betting bank had increased to just over £200, despite the fact that our colleague had backed only 5 winners from 35 bets placed.
+She made a small profit on the first Saturday, but after a month, the initial £100 betting bank increased to just over £200, even though our colleague had backed only five winners from 35 bets placed.

-It was a similar story the following month and by the third month, the rest of the team had stopped backing the runners which we thought would win each race and instead were following the selections of our new recruit.
+It was a similar story the following month.
+By the third month, the rest of the team had stopped backing the runners we thought would win each race and instead followed the selections of our new recruit.

-The discussions on Friday night had also subtly changed in so much as we stopped discussing which horse was the most likely winner of the race and had started to debate which of the various tipsters selections offered value at the odds on available.
+The discussions on Friday night had also subtly changed in so much as we stopped discussing which horse was the most likely winner of the race and had started to debate which of the various tipster's selections offered value at the odds available.

-We all became converts and quickly learned similar techniques to those discussed earlier in this blog and were sufficiently adept at identifying value to continue to make our betting pay.
+We all became converts, quickly learning techniques similar to those discussed earlier in this blog.
+We were sufficiently adept at identifying value to continue making our betting pay.

-Despite the fact that the project was completed a couple of months later and the team was split up with our new recruit leaving at the end of her temporary contract.
+Despite the fact that the project was completed a couple of months later, the team was split up, with our new recruit leaving at the end of her temporary contract.

 At her leaving party, she admitted to the team that her father owned a provincial Casino and that she had completed her thesis for her degree at university on the probability factors associated with gambling on Casino games,